azzu-silvagni/project/theprocess.md

 The **zero-shot prompt** used to create the query was the following:

 > We are working on a cultural heritage knowledge graph using SPARQL.
 >
 > The Rocca di Imola was built in 1261.
 Please write a SPARQL CONSTRUCT query that creates an RDF triple with:
 > Subject: <https://w3id.org/arco/resource/ArchitecturalOrLandscapeHeritage/0800242914>
-> Predicate: arco:hasDesignationInTime
+> Predicate: arco:hasDating
 > Object: "1261"^^xsd:gYear
 >
-> Include all necessary PREFIX declarations.
+> First, provide the CONSTRUCT query, then the RDF triple in Turtle syntax.
+Include all necessary PREFIX declarations.

 We obtained the following COSTRUCT query: